 Creating the Systemd Unit

-Systemd is a process manager can start, stop, and manage processes ("Units") on boot or shutdown of your machine!
+Systemd is a process manager that can start, stop, and manage processes ("Units") on boot or shutdown of your machine![1]
 In this walkthrough, we'll be starting a long-running Node.js web server that lives in /var/www/.

-To create a new Unit, we need to create a file in /etc/systemd/system/ (the default location most Linux distributions).
+To create a new Unit, we need to create a file in /etc/systemd/system/ (the default location on most Linux distributions).
 This file should have the .service extension.

 Let's create /etc/systemd/system/webserver.service: